Apply

 University are accredited by the local accrediting body the Ministry of Education, Youth and Sports of the Czech Republic or the National Accreditation Bureau for Higher Education in the Czech Republic (with the exception of the Law program).

 Nostrification is a state-administered process which compares your foreign* education to Czech education on the same level in order to validate that your education is equal to it.
 Your education will be compared to a one of the standard programs of Czech secondary education and matched if equivalent.
+Please note that only students who do not meet all the criteria for diploma recognition, must complete the nostrification process through the city hall.

 Additional official nostrification information can be obtained from: the Multicultural Center, the Ministry of Education, Youth and Sports, and the Department of Education (Prague).